Modeling Coral Reef Bleaching Recovery Through KCC-Theory: Bleaching Recovery Model

-\begin{itemize} \item Commensal + Symbiosis \end{itemize} \quad At this stage we suppose water temperature is adequate for both species of Algaes and to the Coral.
-First, note that algae $A^{2}$ lives outside the \textit{Polyp} (commensal relation), then this interaction is beneficial only one to alga $A^{2}$.
-By the other hand, alga $A^{1}$ and coral have a symbiotic interaction.
-So, we can describe this relation by extended Gause-Witt equations ${(1)}$ as follow:
+At this stage we suppose water temperature is adequate for both species of Algaes and to the Coral.
+First, note that algae $N^{3}$ lives outside the \textit{Polyp} (commensal relation), then this interaction is beneficial only one to alga $N^{3}$.
+By the other hand, alga $N^{2}$ and coral have a symbiotic interaction.
+So, we can describe this relation by extended Gause-Witt equations \eqref{eq1} as follow: